 Seeing a Doctor

-The allergist can do tests to find out what kind of pollen you're allergic to and together you can decide on a treatment plan.
-It may include medication and allergy shots.
+Your doctor may refer you to an allergy specialist who can find out what kind of pollen you're allergic to and make a treatment plan.
+It might include medication or allergy immunotherapy with shots or tablets.